 Think miniature models rather than the catwalk version.
-GoModelling offers the chance to view a plethora of scale models built by modelling aficionados, all in the imposing ambience of the Heeresgeschichtlches Museum (English: Museum of Military History).
+GoModelling offered the chance to view a plethora of scale models built by modelling aficionados, all in the imposing ambience of the Heeresgeschichtlches Museum (English: Museum of Military History).

-- Organised by the Austrian branch of the International Plastic Modellers Society
+- Organised by the Austrian branch of the International Plastic Modellers Society (IPMS)

 - See also: Events in Vienna